 Women who lack that volition are subordinating themselves, not the patriarchy.
 The “patriarchy” is the feminist social construct concocted to blame men for their lack of self-respect, initiative and competitive advantage.

 Nothing any man ever does can liberate you from the self-imposed constraints of your own belief system.
-But for some reason, feminists believe that they are entitled to change men’s minds.
+While unable to change their own mines, for some reason, feminists believe that they are entitled to change men’s minds.
 Think about that.

 As long as you see the “patriarchy” as the cause of obstacles you encounter, you will never overcome them because you will never take responsibility.
 Whether you know it or not, men encounter the very same obstacles that women do.
 They just don’t have the sexism/discrimination. . .patriarchy crutch and blame the other guy or gal.
 Some take corrective action, acquire more skills or market themselves or negotiate more aggressively.
 Others just accept their circumstances.